 If you are interested in nourishing and opening your heart to Spirit, come join this book discussion!

 What are the ways each of us experiences the Holy?
 Is the voice of the sacred feminine the voice of trusting and sharing our own voices – the voice that patriarchy has sought to extinguish?
 How do we acknowledge our divine nature and respond?
 Beginning on Feb.
 9 from 11:30 to 1:15 on 4 consecutive Sundays, we will explore our own awakening stories to the sacred feminine.
 Dr. Cindy Caldwell will provide a historical overview of significant issues and decisions related to women in Christianity over the past 2,000 years.
 We will reclaim our use of a feminine lens to explore transformative stories of seeking wholeness that is often hidden in the New Testament stories.
 We will also begin exploring the apostle to the apostles, Mary Magdalene, and her awakening.

 Session 1: February 9, 2020 Using small groups, we will build connection through sharing our own sacred stories.
 How do we imagine Spirit?
 Some of the tools we will practice with are Visio Divina, Lectio Divina, and guided meditation.
-Candyce Rennegarbe
+Led by Candyce Rennegarbe

 Session 2: Feb.
 16, 2020 Dr. Cindy Caldwell will discuss the differences between Orthodoxy and Gnosticism, along with how the decisions that were made by the Orthodox councils affected the church.
 We will also explore reading the Bible through a mythological and symbolic lens.